Click on pictures to enlarge

 1940's Goldpfeil

-Men's Grooming Set (pg1 Pilot)
+Men's Grooming Set (No 27 pg 1

-Here we have a Men's Grooming
+Here we have a mens grooming

-Kit Manufactured in Germany by Goldpfeil
+kit manufactured in Germany by Goldpfeil.

-It Consists of a Tartan
+It consists of a tartan

 fabric-lined case, containing a complete 10-peice grooming

-The Lids to the containers
+The lids to the containers

 appear to be chromium-plated.

-All Contents are in a very
+All contents are in a very

 good overall condition, with signs of wear and tear

-commensurate with age. the engine turned razor (no blade)
+commensurate with age.
+The engine turned razor (no blade)

 can be dismantled.
 All items are intact.

-The Container for the
+The container for the

 bristle shaving brush is partially cracked on one side but